 Advertising on USPS vehicles "could raise $360m a year"

+The US Postal Service could be making more than $360m a year in extra revenue by using its vehicles as a platform for advertising.
 That is the claim of Denver-based Light Promotions, Inc., (LPI) a company that has been running a pilot on-vehicle advertising project for USPS since June 2009.

 Struggling USPS has been looking for various ways to bring in more revenues as part of its efforts to restore financial stability in the light of accelerated mail volume declines this year.